BrainDigitalSlideArchive/SlideRelabeler/README.md

 > Note about `pip install large-image[common]`: on Macbook Pro MacOS Ventura 13.3 Apple M1 Max, `large-image` failed to install due to `rawpy` not being found on `pypi` - this is because of the M1 architecture.
 See https://github.com/letmaik/rawpy/issues/171#issuecomment-1489973513 and the rest of the thread for info.
 I ended up being able to clone the `rawpy` repo and install directly (after `brew install cmake`), and then `large-image` could be installed.

 ## Building the distributable application
 Running `npm run start` will open up the app, but won't create a bundle for distribution - no `WSILabeler.app` or `WSILabeler.exe` file will be generated.
+This option will use your local python installation to run the python script in a shell.

+Running `npm run startpib` (start **P**y**I**nstaller **B**uild) will package your python code into a stand-alone application using `pyinstaller`, and will launch the application with a flag to use this python app rather than the system python.
+This is useful for testing the `pyinstaller` process.

+Running `npm run startpi` (start **P**y**I**installer) will use a pre-built `pyinstaller` executable, but won't build it to save startup time.
+You can use this if you haven't changed your python code since the last build.

-To build those files, run `npm run make`.
+To build a stand-alone electron application, run `npm run make`.
 This will run `pyinstaller` followed by `electron-forge` to create the application.
+The app can be found in the `out/` directory.

 Initial templating was done by: